KarimHassanieh/Udacity-Project-1---Rover-/Project1_README.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
--Several functions were added to the original python notebook :
+*Several functions were added to the original python notebook :
--Prespective transform with the indicated source and destination point using opencv function warpPrespective and getPrespective.
--Detecting the rock samples : ()
+*Prespective transform with the indicated source and destination point using opencv function warpPrespective and getPrespective.  -Detecting the rock samples : ()

 ![alt text][image1]
 ![alt text][image2]